twisty147/TwistiesLearningPlatform/README.md

 ### Actors:
 - **User**: A person interested in learning STEM subjects.

-### Preconditions:
-- The user has access to the Twisties Learning Platform.

 ### Main Flow:
 1. **User Navigation**:
    - The user navigates to the Twisties Learning Platform website.